 Fortuna reports production of 101,840 gold equivalent ounces for the third quarter of 2022

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) reports solid production results for the third quarter of 2022 from its four operating mines in the Americas and West Africa.
+VANCOUVER, British Columbia, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. FSM FVI reports solid production results for the third quarter of 2022 from its four operating mines in the Americas and West Africa.

 Gold and silver production highlights